 The Metrics We Used to Find the Best No Show Socks

 Since most runners spend such little time thinking about which socks to put on, let alone purchase, it can feel like a daunting task to find the best running socks.
 We looked at the best options for runners and fit all of the unique needs that runners have.
 To find the best overall socks, we compared them based on the following criteria.

 The key difference between an athletic sock and an everyday wear sock is the variation in fibers.
 A quality athletic sock will feature synthetic fibers and moisture wicking elements.
 In general, runners should look for a material list that contains synthetic materials and stays away from cotton.
 While cotton is soft and durable, it does manage moisture as well.

-This might seem like a moot point when dealing with a sock that is a no show design, but many runners still like to know that they look good, even if it isn’t obvious to those around them.
+This might seem like a moot point when dealing with a sock that is a no-show design, but just like underwear – we would like to know that they look good, even if it isn’t obvious to those around us.
 We looked at color options and styling options for each of our socks.

 In general, socks are one of the least expensive pieces of equipment in your running arsenal.
 Since you tend to spend over $100 on your running shoes, it is understandable that you want to keep the cost of your socks as low as possible.
 We looked at not just the initial price tag when we made our list, but also how long the socks last for.
 We also considered what the packaging options were as well.

 Other Things To Consider